 Also, El Rancherito offers domicilio (delivery) services from all of the above locations except its location in Amagá.
 Note that domicilio services start later and end earlier than the listed hours the restaurants are open.

-In addition, El Rancherito has a ninth restaurant, which is located in Pereira that opened in 2017.
+In addition, El Rancherito has a 10th restaurant, which is located in Pereira that opened in 2017.
 It’s located at kilometer 18 on Vía Pereira to Cartago.

 The Bottom Line – El Rancherito